- Campus Life

 Education: PhD, Stanford University (Sociology); LL.M, Harvard Law School; BA, BL (Hons), National Academy of Legal Studies and Research

-Swethaa S. Ballakrishnen is a socio-legal scholar whose research interrogates the intersections between law, globalization and stratification.
-Particularly, across a range of sites and different levels of analysis, Ballakrishnen's research interrogates how law and legal institutions create, continue, and counter different kinds of socio-economic inequalities.
+Swethaa S. Ballakrishnen is a socio-legal scholar whose research exmines the intersections between law, globalization and stratification.
+Particularly, across a range of sites and different levels of analysis, her work interrogates how law and legal institutions create, continue, and counter different kinds of socio-economic inequalities.
 Together, these motivations have resulted in three main areas of empirical inquiry.
 The first is a set of interrelated projects that analyze gender inequality and representation through the lens of comparative legal institutions.
-The second line of inquiry concentrates on inclusivity in global legal education and the resultant implications for organizational diversity within the profession.
-A third emerging field of interest focuses on transnational migration and its implications for international human rights and family law.
+The second concentrates on inclusivity in global legal education and the resultant implications for organizational diversity within the profession.
+A third emerging field of interest focuses on transnational migration and its implications for intergenerational mobility, international human rights, and transnational family law.

 Gender and Diversity in the Legal Profession, Sociology of Law, Empirical Legal Methods, Transnational Family Law, International Migration, Comparative Law, Corporations, International Business, Feminist Jurisprudence, South Asia